manuel-munoz-aguirre/PyHIST/docs/parameters.md

 ### Save patches<a name="save_p"></a>
 `--save-patches`

-Save the patches of the original image that passed the "tissue content" filtering.
-By default PyHIST will not save them.
+Save all the produced patches from the full resolution image.
+By default PyHIST will not save any of them.

+### Exclude background patches<a name="exclude_bg"></a>
+`--exclude-blank`

+Flag enabling the elimination of the patches identified as background.

 ## Downsampling